ingadhoc/stock/stock_ux/README.rst

 #.
 Add a stock picking list report to stock pickings.
 #.
 Add compatibility with web_m2x_options by allowing to create lots on m2o fields
 #.
 Add wizard in products to allows the stock users to replenish a product using the routes applied to this product.
 A specific route can also be applied to bypass the default route.TODO remove in v12
 #.
+Remove tecnical features to Stock moves menu in inventory/reports.
+#.
+Add in products (template and variants) button to access to stock moves related.
+#.
+Change name to the menus Product Move and Product Move lines.
+#.
 Add optional constraints configurable by Picking Type:

 * Block Picking Edit: Restrict to add lines or to send more quantity than the original quantity.
 This will only apply to users with group Restrict Edit Blocked Pickings.